AckerlyXu/heima/articles/service-bus-messaging/service-bus-php-how-to-use-topics-subscriptions.md

 ### Create subscriptions with filters
 You can also set up filters that enable you to specify which messages sent to a topic should appear within a specific topic subscription.
 The most flexible type of filter supported by subscriptions is the [SqlFilter](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.sqlfilter), which implements a subset of SQL92.
 SQL filters operate on the properties of the messages that are published to the topic.
 For more information about SqlFilters, see [SqlFilter.SqlExpression Property][sqlfilter].

+> [!NOTE]
-> [AZURE.NOTE] Each rule on a subscription processes incoming messages independently, adding their result messages to the subscription.
+> Each rule on a subscription processes incoming messages independently, adding their result messages to the subscription.
 In addition, each new subscription has a default **Rule** object with a filter that adds all messages from the topic to the subscription.
 To receive only messages matching your filter, you must remove the default rule.
 You can remove the default rule by using the `ServiceBusRestProxy->deleteRule` method.

 The following example creates a subscription named `HighMessages` with a **SqlFilter** that only selects messages that have a custom `MessageNumber` property greater than 3.
 See [Send messages to a topic](#send-messages-to-a-topic) for information about adding custom properties to messages.